yash-tatvic/amplitude-dev-center/docs/experiment/sdks/android-sdk.md

 Call `start()` when your application is initializing, after user information is available to use to evaluate or [fetch](#fetch) variants.
 The returned future resolves after loading local evaluation flag configurations and fetching remote evaluation variants.

-Configure the behavior of `start()` by setting `fetchOnStart` in the SDK configuration on initialization to **improve performance based on the needs of your application**.
+Configure the behavior of `start()` by setting `fetchOnStart` in the SDK configuration on initialization to improve performance based on the needs of your application.

-* If your application always relies on remote evaluation on startup, set `fetchOnStart` to `true` to load flag configurations and fetch remote evaluation variants simultaneously.
-* If your application never relies on remote evaluation, set `fetchOnStart` to `false` to avoid increased startup latency if someone accidentally creates a remote evaluation flag.
+* If your application never relies on remote evaluation, set `fetchOnStart` to `false` to avoid increased startup latency caused by remote evaluation.
 * If your application relies on remote evaluation, but not right at startup, you may set `fetchOnStart` to `false` and call `fetch()` and await the future separately.

 === "Amplitude Analytics"